PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Do I need lights on my kayak if I'm just fishing at dawn?

-Online renewals process immediately.
-You can print a temporary registration valid for 21 days while permanent decals arrive by mail, typically within 7-10 business days.
+Online renewals through myBMV.com process immediately.
+You can print a temporary registration certificate valid for 21 days while permanent decals are mailed to your address, typically arriving within 7-10 business days.
+The temporary registration is fully legal for paddling during the interim period.

 Bottom Line on Indiana Kayak Laws

-Whether you're exploring the twisting channels of the Tippecanoe River or fishing the quiet coves of Cagles Mill Lake, knowing the law lets you focus on what matters: enjoying Indiana's incredible paddling opportunities.
-Stay legal, stay safe, and I'll see you on the water!
+Whether you are launching at Cagles Mill Lake for a quiet morning of fishing or exploring the channels of the Tippecanoe River, knowing the law lets you focus on enjoying Indiana's incredible paddling opportunities.
+Keep your documents current, your safety equipment ready, and your knowledge updated.
+Stay legal, stay safe, and I will see you on the water.

-Remember to secure your gear properly and always tell someone your paddling plans.
-The best kayaking adventures happen when you're prepared for everything - including the legal stuff.
+Before heading out, remember to secure your gear properly and always share your float plan with someone on shore.
+The best kayaking adventures happen when preparation meets opportunity - and that includes knowing the legal requirements that keep everyone safe.

 PaddleRoundThePier is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com, Amazon.co.uk & Amazon.ca.